 And when you are not using public transport, I recommend walking to some of the sights.
-You will be able to see the real city life happening in front of you.
+You will be able to see real city life happening in front of you.

 # Hop on – hop off bus

 The gives you free public transport access, but you can also explore the city with the hop-on-hop-off bus.
-The bus drives around the main attractions and you can use it for a 24 hour period.
+The bus drives around the main attractions and you can use it for a 24-hour period.
 Check Hop-On-Hop-Off Tour here.

 # Helsiki tours

 Another convenient way to explore Helsinki is by taking an organized tour.
 If you can’t be bothered checking everything yourself, if you are short on time or would like to see a city from a different perspective with a local guide, tours are great!
-My favourite are usually food tours, but there is many more to choose from.
+My favorites are usually food tours, but there is many more to choose from.